Nepiki/Guides/Treasure-Hunter-G-(SNES).md

 _Defeat Leonardo in Muban Forest only damaging him with Ponga._

 * It's an easy fight.
-Rain and heal while Red and Blue can play scrabble or something.
+Rain can heal while Red and Blue can play scrabble or something.

 ***